 For more information, contact Robert Chaffins at 326-2478, Room 515, Roberts Drive campus or Hershel Collier at 326-2480, Room 515, Roberts Drive Campus.

-KANS is a national pre-professional organization for students interested in nursing or enrolled in the nursing program.
+KANS is a national pre-professional organization for students currently enrolled in the nursing program.

 For more information on KANS, contact Mary Lou Roark at 326-2464, Room 465D, College Drive Campus.

 KEA-SP is a professional association for students preparing to enter the teaching profession.